Influenza - Flu

 Get an annual flu shot to help you develop antibodies to protect against influenza infection.

 Avoid close contact with people who are sick.
 When you are sick, keep your distance from others to protect them from contracting your illness.

 Stay home from work, school and errands if possible when you are sick.
 This will help prevent others from catching your illness.

 Remind children to practice healthy habits because germs spread easily at school and in child care settings, resulting in high rates of absenteeism among students and staff in our state’s schools.

 Pneumococcal disease are infections caused by the bacteria Streptococcus pneumonia.
 The most common types of infections caused by these bacteria include middle ear infections, pneumonia, blood stream infections, sinus infections and meningitis.

 Although anyone can contract pneumococcal disease, some groups are at higher risk than others for the disease or its complications, including persons age 65 years and older, those with chronic illness or weakened immune systems and residents of chronic or long-term care facilities.

-Click here to learn more about pneumococcal illness from the Centers for Disease Control and Prevention (CDC).
+Learn more about pneumococcal illness from the Centers for Disease Control and Prevention.